FabianHofmann/carbon-networks/report/submissions/journal/review-responses/first-round.md

 @FabianHofmann
 > Maybe this would be to much, but while seeing your H2 prices I was very interested in seeing your electricity prices.
 If a map/maps would be too much, maybe state the ranges somewhere for reference?

+We have added a chapter to the Appendix that showes maps for other energy carrier (electricity, heat, gas, biomass) in the hybrid scenario.
+These show the average production, consumption, transport and prices per carrier.
+We hope this will provide the information you are looking for.

 ---
 @chrstphtrs